Tips Bulletin

 Combine the cold water and white vinegar in a spray bottle and add a squirt of dish soap.
 Shake the bottle gently and spray it onto the surface of the stain.
 Apply just enough of the solution so that the stain is covered but not saturated.

-Allow the upholstery cleaner to sit for 30 minutes before using a clean and wet cloth to rinse the area and a towel to blot it dry.
+To get maximum results, allow the homemade car upholstery cleaner to sit for 30 minutes before using a clean and wet cloth to rinse the area and a towel to blot it dry.

 Removing Coffee Stains from Car Seat Upholstery

 Use a paper towel to blot up the area and then apply a wet washcloth to the stain without rubbing it.
-Sprinkle just enough baking soda onto the stain to cover it and let it sit for 30 minutes.
+Sprinkle just enough baking soda on a couch to cover the stain and let it sit for 30 minutes.

 Use the wet cloth to wipe away the baking soda and coffee residue.
 Blot the spot dry with a paper towel.